Translation Process

 Updating Translations

-Note: We recommend that you collect all strings in the system by using the Translation Dictionaries form after every update of your MYOB Advanced instance.
+Note: We recommend that you collect all strings in the system by using the Translation Dictionaries form after every update of your MYOB Acumatica instance.

 If any functionality is updated or customized in the system regularly, you may need to regularly collect the strings from the appropriate forms for translation.
 To do that, you should create a translation set in which you include a required form or forms by using the Translation Sets (SM211500) form, and then add these sets to a schedule for automatic collection.
 For more information, see Automated Processing: General Information.